 Instructions For Shoes

-The first thing you’ll want to do is get access to our exclusive members-only Cricut library for the SVG file.
-You can do so here:
+The first thing you’ll want to do is grab the SVG for this project.
+You can do so here.

 You’ll first want to upload the SVG file into Design Space.